 Kansas State University (USA)

-Dr. Mac T. Benavides is an assistant professor in the Staley School of Leadership at Kansas State University (K-State) in the United States.
+• Dr. Mac T. Benavides is an assistant professor in the Staley School of Leadership at Kansas State University (K-State) in the United States.
 He earned his Ph.D. in leadership communication along with graduate certificates in conflict resolution and qualitative research from K-State.
 His academic and professional background are in the field of education at both the PK-12 and higher education contexts.
 As a community-engaged scholar, Mac’s teaching, research, and practice center around global and domestic community-based learning; reciprocal partnerships in community-driven sustainable development; leadership education; and creating inclusive and equitable learning environments at institutions of higher education.

-Mac is actively involved in scholarship on service-learning and community engagement, primarily focused on elevating the voices of community partners regarding their experiences in collaborations with academic institutions.
+• Mac is actively involved in scholarship on service-learning and community engagement, primarily focused on elevating the voices of community partners regarding their experiences in collaborations with academic institutions.
 He is also involved with the Community Based Global Learning Collaborative, where he serves on the Knowledge Mobilization Action Team.
 Mac’s dissertation was awarded the 2022 IARSLCE dissertation of the year award, and he has presented at the last three annual IARSLCE conferences.
 Current scholarly projects he is working on include the validation of a developmental model that can inform learning-based interventions for sustainable development, a theory-to-practice-to-theory framework that illustrates the boundary-spanning opportunity of community engaged scholarship, and methodological innovations for engaging across lines of epistemological and disciplinary difference.
 Mac has professional experience in event planning, including work in university recruitment and student programming.
 He also completed undergraduate degrees and student practicum experiences in the K-12 education context.

 Statement from Mac: Thank you for considering my nomination for service on the IARSLCE Board.
 I am willing to stand for Board election.

-Phinu Mary Jose (global)
+Phinu Mary Jose (at-large)

 Unitarian Universalist Congregation at Shelter Rock (USA)

-The icing on the cake in my scholarly journey has to be the publication of a co-authored Chapter in Routledge!
+• The icing on the cake in my scholarly journey has to be the publication of a co-authored Chapter in Routledge!
 Apart from that a lot of my interests in research on service learning and community engagement has been through case studies and chapters in books and conference presentations.
 The opportunity to volunteer on various committees in IARSLCE has being very rewarding in strengthening relationships between institutions and scholars in this space.
 Helping organize Annual Conferences and Awards Committee work in IARSLCE has earned me lasting friendships and the Special Programming Committee's work is closest to my heart.
 Contributing to curating sessions, participating in them and leading discussions has been very educative and promising with the objective of spreading the word to Higher Education spaces outside the US.

 I was responsible to shape the service learning network at Christ University, Bangalore, India in my position as the Director of the Centre for Social Action.
 I also partnered with other institutions, community partners in South East Asia specifically to further the interests of the Academic fraternity.
 My keen interest in community partnerships and ability to transition from academic leadership to community projects helped apply concepts to core projects on the ground.